 Every two years St. Olaf students stage a Latin play in a musical mixture of Latin and English, taking the show on the road to other schools and colleges in the area.
 Guest lectures, films, athletic contests, and a weekly “Classics Conversation Table” are among the many co-curricular events that Classics students at St. Olaf enjoy.

-St. Olaf graduates have recently completed or are currently enrolled in M.A., M.A.T., or Ph.D. programs in Classics or Classical Archaeology at Indiana University, Pennsylvania State University, the University of British Columbia, the University of California-Los Angeles, the University of Colorado, the University of Georgia, the University of Massachusetts-Amherst, the University of Texas, and the University of Virginia.
+St. Olaf graduates have recently completed or are currently enrolled in M.A., M.A.T., or Ph.D. programs in Classics or Classical Archaeology at Indiana University, Pennsylvania State University, the University of British Columbia, the University of California-Los Angeles, the University of Colorado-Boulder, the University of Georgia, the University of Massachusetts-Amherst, the University of Texas, and the University of Virginia.
 Three are pursuing graduate degrees in Medieval Studies at the University of Glasgow, the University of Limerick, and the University of Southampton.